Saturday, September 04, 2010 Detailed Auto Topics

 Filling a tire with nitrogen will NOT result in pure nitrogen in the tire

 It is also a fallacy that tires are being inflated with pure nitrogen.
-The inside chamber of an uniflated tire is filled with air at atmospheric pressure.
+The inside chamber of a non-inflated tire is filled with air at atmospheric pressure.
 If not the tire would collapse.
 This air, with about 20% oxygen, remains in the tire and nitrogen is simply added to fill the remainder.
 This is not filling with pure nitrogen.
 Even filling and purging the tire several times will not result in pure nitrogen content.

 A punctured tire will deflate whether filled with nitrogen or airA punctured tire will deflate, nitrogen or air filled

 Flats are a part of life and it is not always possible to immediately have the tire repaired.
 Nitrogen proponents may suggest air should not be added to the tire as it defeats the nitrogen fill.
 This can create a dangerous under-inflated situation if nitrogen is not available to refill.
+In fact, air can be used to inflate the nitrogen filled tire.
+This is far wiser than operating an under-inflated tire.

 A properly mounted and balanced tire, using a quality valve stem is far less likely to leak than a poorly mounted tire with a cheap valve stem.
 This is just as likely with air or nitrogen.